 This pattern includes aggregate functions like Min, Max, Percentiles etc, and they can be counted without storing any data. (e.g. counting the number of failed transactions).

 - Time, Sliding window: keeps each event for the given time window, produce an output whenever a new event has added or removed.

 - Time, Batch window: also called tumbling windows, they only produce output at the end of the time window

 - Length, Batch window: same as the time, batch window, but keeps a window of n events instead of selecting them by time

 Pattern 4: Joining Event Streams

-Main idea behind this pattern is to match up multiple data streams and create a new event steam.
-For an example, lets assume we play a football game with both the players and the ball having sensors that emits events with current location and acceleration.
-We can use “joins” to detect when a player have kicked the ball.
+The main idea behind this pattern is to match up multiple data streams and create a new event steam.
+For an example, let’s assume we play a football game with both the players and the ball having sensors that emit events with current location and acceleration.
+We can use “joins” to detect when a player has kicked the ball.
 To that end, we can join the ball location stream and the player stream on the condition that they are close to each other by one meter and the ball’s acceleration has increased by more than 55m/s^2.

 Pattern 5: Data Correlation, Missing Events, and Erroneous Data

-This pattern and the pattern four a has lot in common where here too we match up multiple stream.
+This pattern and the pattern four a has lot in common where here too we match up multiple streams.
 In addition, we also correlate the data within the same stream.
-This is because different data sensors can send events in different rates, and many usecases require this fundamental operator.
+This is because different data sensors can send events at different rates, and many use cases require this fundamental operator.

 Following are some possible scenarios.

-- Matching up two data streams that send events in different speeds
+- Matching up two data streams that send events at different speeds

-- Detecting a missing event in a data stream ( e.g. detect a customer request that has not been responded within in 1 hour of its reception. )
+- Detecting a missing event in a data stream ( e.g. detect a customer request that has not been responded within 1 hour of its reception. )